yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter1-debuting-with-postgres.md

 The launch was successful, with the first users signing up for YugaPlus to enjoy their favorite movies, series, and sports events.
 The service, powered by PostgreSQL, handled the incoming traffic with ease.
 {{< /note >}}

 In this chapter, you'll deploy one of the YugaPlus services—the movie recommendations service.
-This service takes user questions in plain English and uses an underlying generative AI stack (OpenAI, Spring AI, and PostgreSQL pgvector) to provide users with the most relevant movie recommendations.
+This service takes user questions in plain English and uses an underlying generative AI stack (OpenAI, Spring AI, and PostgreSQL pgvector) or the full-text search capabilities of PostgreSQL to provide users with the most relevant movie recommendations.

 You'll learn the following:

 * How to deploy PostgreSQL with pgvector in Docker.
-* How to perform vector similarity searches using pgvector and the OpenAI Embedding model.
+* How to perform vector similarity or full-text searches in PostgreSQL.

 **Prerequisites**